iluysperry/Sperry-Coin/README.md

 What is Sperry Coin?
 ----------------

-Sperry Coin is a secure version of Bitcoin using cryptographical kabbalistic numerology 33 provide corrections in blockchain source using scrypt as a proof-of-work algorithm.
+Sperry Coin is a secure version of Bitcoin using cryptographical kabbalistic numerology, provide corrections in blockchain source using scrypt as a proof-of-work algorithm.
  - 2 minute block targets
  - subsidy halves in 333k blocks (~3 years)
  - ~33 million total coins